I’m not exaggerating when I say that creating this pollinator garden is one of the best decisions I ever made, and that it has changed my life.

 You can read more about why and how I created my garden in:

-- a guest blog post I wrote for the local Wild Pollinator Partners, Plant it and they will come, my corner pollinator garden,
+- a guest blog post I wrote for the Wild Pollinator Partners in Ottawa, Plant it and they will come, my corner pollinator garden,

 - an article in the Kitchissippi Times called Plant it, and they will come, by Judith van Berkom,